tomasrubin/us-yield-curve-macroeconomics/README.md

-# A case study analysing the dependence of the US Treasury yield curve on macroeconomic variables.
+# US Treasury yield curve and macroeconomy interaction: evidence from the non-parametric functional lagged regression approach.
-Supporting material for the paper:
+Supporting material for the paper: Rubin, T. (2020).

-[1] **Rubin, T.** (2020).
 "US Treasury yield curve and macroeconomy interaction: evidence from the non-parametric functional lagged regression approach." *arXiv preprint*

 A. CONTENTS